aramirezdecruz3148/ruby-blog/README.md

 # To Do

 * Create a new branch to try to add a picture to each blog post
-* Change articles display to be list instead of table
 * Figure out how to add styling to each view
+* Instead of welcome, make articles the root of app
 * Investigate authentication?

 # Creating First Rails App